Mississippi College student sings “God Bless You, Chick-Fil-A”

 Jared Vardaman says, “Chick-fil-A is kind of like the M.C. thing.
 Everybody loves Chick-fil-A at M.C. and it’s one in Clinton… but you have to go all the way there… you have to drive all the way back… you kind of have to fit it in between your class schedule.
 You have to ride over there and come back.
 Just to have one on campus is just convenient and it’s awesome.
 You get nuggets and run back to class.”

-Jared says he’s been singing since he was a young boy and hopes to one day meet Tim Hawkins.
+Jared says he’s been singing since his was a young boy and hopes to one day meet Tim Hawkins.